Friday, January 19, 2015

 Now it's straightforward to just add another output channel with a similarly symmetric mapping such that output colors get 1/4 of the hue range.
 However that's not quite optimal, because the perceptual distance between red and amber is much smaller than the distance between the other primaries.
 Geometrically, this would be giving the right leg of the gamut quadrilateral the same weight as the others when it is actually and perceptually much shorter.

 So I implemented this in a custom DMX controller for my theater lights (more on that in a lter post), with all methods available so I could compare the difference.
 Though it's impossible to capture photographically, the yellows and oranges were much more pleasingly saturated with the added amber channel, and the "squished" hue mapping was perceptually smoother.
-I will push it github when it's a little more finished, but here's a screenshot of the controls implemented in wxPython:
+Here's the code on Github, and here's a screenshot of the controls implemented in wxPython:

 As to next steps from here, let me put up one last image of the Planckian locus with the RGBY gamut quadrilateral superimposed.
 The color of blackbody radiation like incandescent lamps falls on the Planckian locus -- perhaps you can guess where I am going with this RGBY color work!